 Sub-Exams: The students will be subjected to two scheduled written exams, first exam and second exam during the semester.
-Each exam will cover materials given in lectures in the previous 3-4 weeks.
+Each exam will cover materials projects: individually.
+Student may be assigned to a project.

 Quizzes: 3 quizzes of 20 minutes each will be conducted during the semester.
-The materials of the quizzes are set by the lecturer.
+The

-Homework Home assignment will be handed out to the students and should be solved and projects: individually.
-Student may be assigned to a project.
+Homework and Home assignment will be handed out to the students and should be solved